 To use decimal pricing, Create a usage add on via the Admin Console or V3 API (2021-02-25).
 When specifying pricing in the API, use unit_amount_decimal.
-Decimal pricing supports up to 9 decimal places.
+Decimal pricing supports up to 9 decimal places for the fixed, tiered, volume, and stairstep pricing models.
 When unit_amount_decimal is provided, the unit_amount field is automatically set to null.
 When the subscription is created, the prices specified on the plan are used by default.
 You have the flexibility to override prices when creating a subscription if needed.

 Setting up decimal pricing